Inquiry

 Lithium-ion batteries power many of the devices we rely on every day, from smartphones and laptops to electric vehicles and industrial equipment.
 But like all power sources, lithium batteries don't last forever.
-Over time, their performance can decline.
-That's why knowing how to test lithium battery capacity is so important.
+Over time, their performance can decline—making it essential to understand how to evaluate their actual capacity.

 Before testing, it's important to understand what battery capacity is.
 Battery capacity is the amount of energy a battery can store and deliver to power devices.
 It is usually measured in milliampere-hours (mAh) or ampere-hours (Ah).
 The larger the capacity, the more energy it can provide, and the longer your device will run between charges.
 For example, a 2000mAh battery can provide 2000 milliamps for one hour or 1000 milliamps for two hours.